scanthony/memory-game-scanthony/README.md

 ## Copyright Info

 Codes from myself are copyleft.
-Codes from React.js and Udacity are prescribed by the original copyright owner.
+Codes and other materials from React.js, Font-Awesome and Udacity are prescribed by the original copyright owner.